metury/mff-dso-project/README.md

-# Maximal matchings in bipartite graphs
+# Maximum matchings in bipartite graphs

 Here we have some [theoretical inforamtion](matchings.md) about matroids and algorithms used for solving this problem.